 Probationary candidate to submit to the Graduate Research School a written proposal, in accordance with the Confirmation of Candidature Guidelines, at least two weeks prior to the confirmation.

 |5.||Confirmation seminar takes place||Probationary candidate, Confirmation Panel||

-The Probationary candidate makes an oral presentation of 20-25 minutes to a Confirmation Panel (and any additional audience) as outlined in the Confirmation of Candidature Guidelines.
+The Probationary candidate makes an oral presentation (10-15mins Masters by Research; 20-25 for Doctoral and Masters by research candidates who are upgrading) to the Confirmation Panel (and any additional audience) as outlined in the Confirmation of Candidature Guidelines.
 The Probationary

-Experts external to the University may provide written feedback on the candidate's submission in advance if they are not able to attend in person or via video conferencing or Skype.
+Panel experts, external to the University may provide written feedback on the candidate's submission in advance if they are not able to attend in person.
+Skype for Business attendance is available.

 |6.||Panel provides recommendation to the Research Higher Degrees Committee (RHDC).||Chair, Confirmation Panel, Panel members|

-Confirmation Panel will deliberate and recommend to the RHDC on Confirmation of Candidature in accordance with the directions contained in the Confirmation Panel Report.
+The Confirmation Panel will deliberate and recommend an outcome to the RHDC on the milestone, in accordance with the directions contained in the Confirmation Panel Report.